| Status: | Active, open to new members |

 The group meets for five weeks at a time in order to study a particular play and sometimes an extra two weeks watching a DVD of a good production of that play.
 We are dedicated to the enjoyment and appreciation of Shakespeare.
 It doesn't matter if you are already familiar with, or a newcomer to, the plays.
 Maybe you haven't read or seen a Shakespeare play since you were at school - no matter - it's never to late to start!

-Please bring your own refreshments and £2 per session to cover room hire.
+You are welcome to join us on Mondays from 10.15-12.15 in Mawdesley Cricket Club Pavilion.
+Please bring your own refreshments and £1 per session to cover room hire.

 Forthcoming events